ParaToolsInc/taucmdr/docs/documentation.rst

 If you can, write the function's `docstring`_ first, before you write the actual code.
-This can help you clarify in your own mind what the code does and help you write code that *actually does* what it was *intented to do*.
+This can help you clarify in your own mind what the code does and help you write code that *actually does* what it was *intended to do*.

 Python has documentation built into the language and this makes it very easy to keep your code documented.
 It also makes it easy to keep the project design